 Hot pot is a communal meal that comes with a simmering pot of broth set in the middle of the table.
 Everyone cooks whatever they want to eat whether it’s meat, vegetables, and noodles in the simmering broth.
 The origins of hot pot is not clear as there’s so many different versions from Japan (like shabu shabu), Thailand, Korean and more!

-Before your dinner, make your broth in a large pot on the stove an hour prior to serving.
 When you’re ready to eat, pour your broth in your serving hot pot in the middle of the table.
 This way, you can refill the pot later when the water boils down.
 The longer you hot pot, the more frequent you will need to add extra water.
 Feel free to add water when the hot pot looks thick or it looks like a sauce.
-Water should be filled 75% of the pot most of the time.
-Be careful because if you fill too much, the hot pot will overflow.

 - bok choy